solidjs/solid/documentation/state.md

 user.firstName = "Jake";
 ```

 Along with getters Mutable state supports setters.
-Just remember that you need to `batch` your changes if you don't want to waste work on multiple updates. `setState` does this automatically with Immutable State.
+Setters are atomic but remember that you need to `batch` your changes if you don't want to waste work on multiple updates. `setState` does this automatically with Immutable State.